COMPOST THIS!

 • Wooden disposable chop sticks*

-BPI.label.crop**BPI (Biodegradable Products Institute) certification for plastic compostables is essential because ” … not all plastics made from plants or marked as biodegradable reliably decompose during the composting process.” – Black Bear Composting
+BPI.label.crop*BPI (Biodegradable Products Institute) certification for plastic compostables is essential because ” … not all plastics made from plants or marked as biodegradable reliably decompose during the composting process.” – Black Bear Composting

-Most fully compostable plant-based plastics will have the symbol at right somewhere on them.
+Most fully compostable plastics will have the symbol at right somewhere on them.
 Other acceptable symbols indicating complete compostability in a commercial facility include those below, as well as “ASTM D6400.”

 compostablesymbols